rlskoeser/dhqwords/content/vol/17/3/000719/index.en.md

 ## Appendix

 {{< figure src="resources/supplementalfigure01.png" caption="Illustration of the geometric centroid (labeled G) for the triangle ABC.
-Mathematically, the centroid is the point where the medians intersect; or, equivalently, the arithmetic mean position of all points within a figure." alt=""  >}}
+Mathematically, the centroid is the point where the medians intersect; or, equivalently, the arithmetic mean position of all points within a figure." alt="A diagram with a scalene triangle illustrating how to find the geometric sigmoid of a shape."  >}}

 {{< figure src="resources/supplementalfigure02.png" caption="Flowchart for statistical analysis of illuminated manuscript illustrations.
-Describes the step-by-step process that each manuscript underwent in order to determine whether the compositions within _Inferno_ , _Purgatorio_ , and _Paradiso_ differed statistically." alt=""  >}}
+Describes the step-by-step process that each manuscript underwent in order to determine whether the compositions within _Inferno_ , _Purgatorio_ , and _Paradiso_ differed statistically." alt="A flowchart detailing the statistical process employed: labeling points, computing the one-way ANOVA, and interpreting significance."  >}}

 {{< figure src="resources/supplementalfigure03.png" caption="Graphical representation of the post-hoc Tukey HSD test performed on Botticelli's _Commedia_ series.
 The boundaries indicate 95% confidence intervals — tellingly, none of them cover zero.
 The _p_ -values for the combinations were all extremely small, allowing for rejection of the null hypothesis.
-Thus, the mean distance to the centroid differed significantly for all possible combinations." alt=""  >}}
+Thus, the mean distance to the centroid differed significantly for all possible combinations." alt="A chart showing the results of the Post-hoc Tukey HST, a test to confirm the significance of statistical findings."  >}}